The Metropolitan Area Outer Underground Discharge Channel 首都圏外郭放水路

-The tank lies under Kasukabe, a town in Saitama Prefecture that's about 20 miles from central Tokyo and accessible by train.
+The pressurized water tank lies under Kasukabe, a town in Saitama Prefecture that's about 20 miles from central Tokyo and accessible by train.

 The nearest station is Minami-Sakurai Station on the Tobu Noda Line.
-Take the Takasaki Line from Ueno Station or shinkansen from Tokyo Station to Omiya Station.
+Take the Takasaki Line or Utsunomiya Line from Ueno Station or take the shinkansen or local train from Tokyo Station to Omiya Station.
 From there, transfer to the Tobu Noda Line.
 From Minami-Sakurai Station, it's a seven-minute taxi ride.

 A feat of modern engineering

-The official name of the tank and tunnel system is the Metropolitan Outer Area Underground Discharge Channel.
-This concrete tunnel system running 50 meters deep and 6.5 kilometers long, it's also known as the G-Can Project or “The Underground Tunnel.”
-This feat of modern engineering was built from 1992 to 2006.
-About seven times a year, it diverts water from heavy rainstorms and keeps the streets of Tokyo from turning into gushing rivers.
+The official name of the pressurized water tank and tunnel system is the Metropolitan Area Outer Underground Discharge Channel.
+This concrete tunnel system running 50 meters deep and 6.3 kilometers long is also known as “The Underground Tunnel.”
+This feat of modern engineering was built from 1993 to 2006.
+About seven times a year, it diverts water from heavy rainstorms and keeps the streets in the watershed and urban areas (areas north of Tokyo ) from turning into rivers.

-Tunnels big enough to house the Statue of Liberty, five times over
+Banks big enough to house the Statue of Liberty

-This complex system consists of five massive collection silos connected by four miles of tunnels.
-Each silo is big enough to contain an entire Statue of Liberty.
-During heavy rainfall, water enters through the silos and runs along a central tunnel, before shooting through a surge tank, and being released into Tokyo Bay.
+This complex system consists of five massive shafts connected by four miles of tunnels.
+Each shaft is big enough to contain an entire Statue of Liberty.
+During heavy rainfall, water enters through the silos and runs along an underground tunnel, before shooting through a pressurized water tank, and draining into the Edogawa River.

 Into the abyss

-When not diverting water into the bay, the Kasukabe Underground Flood Protection Tank is open to visitors.
-A trip down into its depths is free, but you need to book your trip about four weeks in advance.
+When not diverting water into the Edogawa River, the Metropolitan Area Outer Underground Discharge Channel is open to visitors.
+Paid tours down into its depths, but you need to book your trip about four weeks in advance.
 Visiting the tunnel is popular and visiting times are restricted.

 Safety is paramount at the complex.
-Visitors are required to be accompanied by a Japanese speaker and must conduct safety drills and exercises before heading down into the tunnels.
-Sudden cancellations are not uncommon when the weather turns inclement.
+Visitors are required to be accompanied by a Japanese speaker and helmets and safety belts are required in the shafts.
+The tour course may be changed when the weather turns inclement.

 Learn the ins and outs before you enter

-Before reaching the tunnels, you pass through the Ryukyukan Underground Exploration Museum.
+Before reaching the underground facilities, you pass through the Ryukyukan Underground Exploration Museum.
 Here, you learn about how the system was built and how it works.
-After that, you're taken to an area where you can walk around among the massive pillars and endless tunnels.
+After that, you're taken to an area where you can walk around among the massive pillars and a shrine-like giagantic undergournd space.

 Not of this earth

 If you're into Japanese film, television dramas or gaming, you may recognize some of your surroundings.
-The site has been used as an otherworldly backdrop for movies and commercials, as well as a design base for video game levels.
+The site has been used as an otherworldly backdrop for movies and commercials, as well as a design base for video games.